Compass curriculum program, LEAPS, helps bridge students to careers

 “My professional goals lay in between museum work and academia in the field of classics, my major.
 Knowing that there is a middle ground that I can work on strengthening at Wheaton inspired me to sign up,” Luce said.

 Over the summer, she took “Introduction to Museum Studies” with Niederstadt.
 For the LEAPS-required experiential component, she worked in the college’s Permanent Collection, which holds more than 8,000 objects.
-Among other tasks, including rolling textiles and rehousing medieval stained glass, she traced the ownership history.
-She also got to trace the history of ownership of ancient Greek ceramics, determining that they originally were given to Wheaton in 1931 by the Metropolitan Museum of Art.
+Among other tasks, including rolling textiles and rehousing medieval stained glass, she traced the ownership history of ancient Greek ceramics, determining that they originally were given to Wheaton in 1931 by the Metropolitan Museum of Art.
 The museum had a surplus of pottery that was donated by the Greek government in 1930 following an excavation in Athens, Greece.

 “Stories like this fascinate me, and the chance to be able to uncover them myself is something that I find truly irreplaceable from my time here at Wheaton.
 Professor Niederstadt, the professors of the Classics Department, and the library staff have been the most supportive academic resources I have ever had,” Luce said.